What do you need to know if you are thinking about getting an emotional support animal in Corner Brook Newfoundland in

 An emotional support letter is a prescription for an individual suffering from a mental or psychological disability.
 The prescription recommends the companionship of a support animal as part of their treatment regime.
 This is also the piece of paper that differentiates a pet from an ESA.

 If you want to enjoy the privileges awarded to owners of ESAs, then you will need to have a valid ESA letter.
-Only a licensed mental health professional who can practice in your province can write a legitimate ESA letter.
+Only a qualified mental health professional who can practice in your province can write a legitimate ESA letter.
 The letter must be dated and written on the LMHPs letterhead.
 It must state and specify that you have a mental or psychological disability and that your ESA is integral to your treatment.